 George W. Bush was a prominent Yale student who served as president of the Delta Kappa Epsilon fraternity and participated in rugby.
 Grades take a back seat to Yale’s social life for Bush.
 Despite his wealthy upbringing, he was at ease in any situation and had many friends and acquaintances.
 Like his father and grandfather, George Walker Bush, George W. Bush joined Yale’s clandestine Skull and Bones organization.
 This invitation-only club includes some of America’s most prominent and elite family members.

 After his draft Deferment, George W. Bush enrolled in the Texas Air National Guard two weeks before graduation.
 The Vietnam War was at its pinnacle in 1968.
 Although the Guard unit had an extensive waiting list, Bush got accepted thanks to the spontaneous assistance of a family acquaintance.
 In June 1970, he was commissioned as a second lieutenant and received his fighter pilot qualification.
 Bush was honorably released from the Air Force Reserve on November 21, 1974, despite sporadic attendance and questions over whether he had fully fulfilled his military obligations.
+Get to know the first lady of George W. Bush here.

 Following his Guard service, George W. Bush continued his education by enrolling at Harvard Business School, where he honored his Master of Business Administration in 1975.
 He subsequently went to Midland and began working in the oil industry for a family friend before eventually founding his own oil and gas company.
 Laura Welch, a school teacher, and the librarian, was introduced to Bush by friends during a backyard picnic in 1977.
 He proposed after a three-month romance, and they married on November 5, 1977.
 Bush continued to expand his firm in Midland, Texas, where the couple settled.